mscdo/mscdo/README.md

 -->
 ### Public information

 My name is Melina Dall'Orto, but you can call me Mel or Mels.
-I currently live in Vitória/ES, Brazil and I'm a FullStack Developer in a geolocalization and technology company.
+I currently live in Vitória/ES, Brazil and I'm a Developer/Data Engineer.

 In my free time I watch dubious movies and series, do some code for silly things and invent a new company or business idea.

 ### Detailed information